 Most SaaS explainer videos best practices prove that conversion rates increase if you promote a single idea with your story.
 Focus the user’s attention on the main statement so that they understand and remember it better.

-— Deep understanding of our audience and the way they perceive content like this
+3. Deep understanding of the audience and the way they perceive content like this

 We always research the target audience before we start developing the concept of the animated story and writing the script.
 Customer insights, demographics, and cultural context are very important.